EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 AS2 I correct.
 If you have a second publisher, does it need to talk to both AS1 and AS2 or just to AS2?
 Is this really an AS1 controls creation of topics and AS2 controls publishing and subscribing to topics?
 If the publisher loses its membership in the group for any reason, should it be able to publish willy-nilly anyway?
 I.e. should AS2 be able to "revoke" the publishers right to publish?

-A second publisher would need to talk to both AS1 and AS2.
+FP: A second publisher would need to talk to both AS1 and AS2.
 As I intended, AS1 controls who can publish to (or create) a topic on a broker, AS2 more generally controls who can decrypt the content of the publication.
 "Losing the membership" can mean "not being able to access (read or write) the content of the publication", in which case AS2 should revoke the node's rights or it can mean "not allowed to publish on the broker" (maybe it is still allowed to subscribe to the topic), in which case AS1 should revoke the node's right.
 Both revocations are not specified for now.
 -->